• Skip to primary navigation

 • Stir and add in the butter and peanuts.
 Microwave for an additional 4 minute.

-• Quickly Stir in the vanilla and baking soda.
+• Quickly stir in the baking soda.

-• Pour onto parchment paper lined cookie sheet or a silicone baking mat.
+• Pour onto a parchment paper lined cookie sheet or a silicone baking mat.
 Cool completely before breaking.

 Nutrition